metalman3797/Cura-Dremel-Printer-Plugin/README.md

 * Better understanding of the remaining unknown items in the Dremel .g3drem file format
 * Optimized Dremel3D20 json file with support for Dremel brand PLA
 * Optimization of Dremel brand PLA settings
-* Replace the generic bitmap with a bitmap of the actual part being printed
+* ~~Replace the generic bitmap with a bitmap of the actual part being printed~~
+    * Improve picture of part being printed that is displayed on IdeaBuilder screen